-If fraudulent activity is proved by the Court, then you can be personally liable to make a contribution to the Court, without financial limit.
-You can also be imprisoned for up to 10 years and/or a fine.
+When fraudulent activity is proved by the Court, you can be personally liable to make a contributions.
+This often without financial limit.
+Results can also imprison you, for up to 10 years and/or a fine.

-Top Tip: You should take legal advice from Altion Law quickly so you know what tactical, practical and legal options are available to you from the outset.
-Our expert team understands the complexities and challenges when proceedings involve serious allegations such fraud.
+Top Tip: You should take legal advice from Altion Law quickly.
+So you know what tactical, practical and legal options are available to you, from the outset.
+Our expert team understands the complexities, and challenges when proceedings involve serious allegations like fraud.
 This can be a frightening prospect for any director.

-Our team can assist you if you have concerns about liability as a director may impact your business or future business opportunities.
-If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form, and we will call you back at a time that is suitable for you or you can contact us directly on 01908 414990.
+Our team can assist you if you have concerns about liability.
+Liability as a director may impact your business, or future business opportunities.
+If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form.
+We will call you back at a time that is suitable for you, or you can contact us directly on 01908 414990.